huseyinardaarslan/Finance-Chatbot/README.md

 ## Overview

-The **Finance Chatbot** is an AI-powered financial assistant designed to provide users with insights into financial concepts, market news, and stock analysis.
-Built using Gradio for the user interface, **CrewAI** (a popular framework for agent-based workflows), and Qdrant for retrieval-augmented generation (RAG), this chatbot leverages both preloaded financial documents and real-time web data to deliver accurate and concise responses.
+The **Finance Chatbot** is an AI-powered financial assistant designed to provide insights into financial concepts, market news, and stock analysis.
+Built with **Gradio** for a user-friendly web interface, **CrewAI** for agent-based workflows, and **Qdrant** for retrieval-augmented generation (RAG), the chatbot combines preloaded financial documents with real-time web data to deliver accurate, concise, and professional responses.

 It supports three main query types: general finance knowledge, market news, and stock analysis.

-The chatbot features a sleek, dark-themed interface with a ticker tape, interactive input/output boxes, and example queries for ease of use.
-It combines RAG data from documents (e.g., `Basics.pdf`, `Statementanalysis.pdf`) with web search results to provide comprehensive answers.
-By utilizing **CrewAI**, the project efficiently manages multiple AI agents to handle diverse tasks, ensuring robust and scalable performance.
+The chatbot features a modern, dark-themed interface with a stock ticker tape, interactive input/output fields, and example queries for ease of use.

+It leverages **Mistral** (`mistral-large-latest`) for query classification and **Gemini** (`gemini-2.0-flash`) for other agent tasks, ensuring efficient and high-quality responses.
+By utilizing **CrewAI**, the system efficiently manages multiple AI agents, enabling scalable, robust, and responsive performance.

+Information retrieval is enhanced by combining RAG data from financial documents (`Basics.pdf`, `Statementanalysis.pdf`,`Financialterms.pdf`) with real-time web search results, ensuring comprehensive and up-to-date answers.

 ## Features